 Responsible stewardship requires active conservation of resources, balanced management, and the application of scientific and traditional knowledge of physical and living environments.
 As Arctic environments change, increased human activity demands precaution, as well as greater knowledge to inform responsible decisions.
 Together, Arctic nations can responsibly meet new demands - including maintaining open sea lanes for global commerce and scientific research, charting and mapping, providing search-andrescue services, and developing capabilities to prevent, contain, and respond to oil spills and accidents - by increasing knowledge and integrating Arctic management.
-348 We must improve our ability to forecast future conditions in the Arctic while being mindful of the potential for unexpected developments.
+The Marching Marching